 3. Make sure everybody is reading it: While you are talking to your guests in Free Live Chat, you need to educate them ahead of time to respect you.
 If they start being disrespectful (and only you can define this limit), just remind them about your status/topic or if it’s unavailable, to read your profile.
 According to my personal experience, 100% of the guests have apologized or left the room without insisting;

-4. The website rating system: I have been discussing this problem with a friend, a highly-respected Top Model in the Industry, SeductiveGoddess1 (Fetish Model of the Year, elected by AW Summit, 2016).
-We jointly concluded that the root of the problem is not the members themselves but the rating system of the sites.
-The rating system forces us models to put up with abuse from members because we are afraid of receiving bad ratings as it will make us lose traffic, visibility and reputation.
+4. The website rating system: I have been discussing this problem with a friend and we jointly concluded that the root of the problem is not the members themselves but the rating system of the sites.
+The rating system forces us, models, to put up with abuse from members because we are afraid of receiving bad ratings as it will make us lose traffic, visibility, and reputation.
 So my suggestion is for models to talk to members in Free Live Chat before starting a show in Private and make sure they are polite enough;

 5. Don’t be afraid to lose money: Rude guests who are just looking for a “porn actress to follow a script” NEVER stay more than a few minutes in Private and only make us feel worthless.
 Big spenders are those who are really involved during Live Interaction which is the real purpose of our job online;